reglab/SpaceNetExploration/README.md

            --out_dir /content/drive/My\ Drive/space-net-exploration/models/
 ```

-So far, I've had some success to re-running as failed attempts cache partial state locally before timing out.
+So far, I've had some success just simply re-running.
+The reason re-running works is because failed attempts cache partial state locally before timing out.
 If you continue to encounter this issue, it has to do with the number of files or subfolders in a folder growing too large.
-Their recommended solution is to try moving files and oflders directly contained in "My Drive" into sub-folders.
+[Their recommended solution](https://research.google.com/colaboratory/faq.html#drive-timeout) is to try moving files and oflders directly contained in "My Drive" into sub-folders.

 ## Model Training